openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_qspim.rst

 Clock Enable, Reset & Configure uDMA QSPI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 - Configure uDMA Core's PERIPH_CLK_ENABLE to enable uDMA QSPI's peripheral clock.
 A peripheral clock is used to calculate the baud rate in uDMA QSPI.
 - Configure uDMA Core's PERIPH_RESET CSR to issue a reset signal to uDMA QSPI.
-It acts as a soft reset for uDMA QSPI.
+The uDMA QSPI can be reset via:
+   - System system
+   - Setting corresponding bit in the uDMA Core's PERIPH_RESET CSR
 - Configure QSPI Operation using  SETUP CSR.
 Refer to the CSR details for detailed information.

 Tx Operation